octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 #### Jul 25, 2022:
 	- Moved SSID, WiFi password and InfluxDB connection string to include/secrets.h
 	- Removed WebSerial and replaced it with the more efficient TelnetStream.

+#### Sep 11, 2022:
+	- Added a sanity check for AC_Discharge_Watts which will return very large numbers if the inverter has been in standby mode.